 - Our objects

 - How members join and leave

 - How meetings are summoned and held, including how voting is conducted

 - The appointment of officers, and

 - How our funds are controlled and invested.

 We started this process with a blank slate, inviting members to share their feedback on any aspect of the Rules.

-Based on this input, the second round of consultation provides some alternative approaches to specific sections, and asks for feedback.
+The second round of consultation provided some alternative approaches to specific sections of the Rules, and asked for feedback.

 We took that feedback and created a new draft of the Rules, which we then consulted on.
 Our third round of consultation showed overwhelming support for the new Rules (from more than 92% of respondents).